joao-esteves/LPOO1617_T5G13/README.md

 <img src="https://github.com/Joao611/LPOO1617_T5G13/blob/master/Pictures/Main_Menu.png" width="300">

-"Play" either continues an ongoing game or starts a new one if there isn't one running already.
++ "Play" either continues an ongoing game or starts a new one if there isn't one running already.

-"New Game" creates a new game.
++ "New Game" creates a new game.

-"Login with FB" opens the browser to login to Facebook.
++ "Login with FB" opens the browser to login to Facebook.

 The game starts as such:

 <img src="https://github.com/Joao611/LPOO1617_T5G13/blob/master/Pictures/Game_Start.png" width="300">

++ "Menu" goes back to the Main Menu without quitting the game.